thingplus/thingplus.github.io/_posts/en/posts/open-hardware/2015-08-02-en_raspberrypi_user_guide.md

        @Pi2:$ node app.js;
        ```

-    - After running Thingplus application, please Click the button, ``
+    - After running Thingplus application, please Click the button to Register Raspberry Pi, `Register a Gateway, Devices and Sensors`, on Gateway Register screen of the your web browser.

 #### 4. Optional Settings